Frequently Asked Questions

-We are able to achieve this goal (1) by involving multiple developers in a competitive bidding process and (2) by not taking a commission or brokerage fee from the seller when his/her property is sold.
+We are able to accomplish this by (1) involving multiple developers in a competitive bidding process and (2) not taking a commission or brokerage fee from the seller when his/her property is sold.

 Our commission-free lot sale program has proven to be very popular with clients.
 Below are answers to the most frequently asked questions we get concerning how the program works.
-Just click on the numbered 'Q' adjacent to the question to read the answer.
+Just scroll over and click on any question to be directed to the answer below.

 Q1: How is the sale of a lot or teardown any different from the sale of any other property?